uwhackweek/hackweeks-as-a-service/docs/services/tutorial-developer.md

 # Tutorial Developer

-Tutorial leads include anyone who has an interest in sharing their knowledge with their peers.
+Tutorial developers create online learning materials and teach tutorials during the hackweek.

 ## Goals

-* Fostering the learning and development of community members on topics of the hackweek
+* Fostering the learning and development of community members on topics of interest at the hackweek
 * Supporting the design of a shared open source curriculum

 ## Specific Activities